 Best UI/Easy to use: Moto G Turbo Edition

 We are going to vote for stock Android here and that means either the Moto G Turbo Edition (Rs 9,999), the Moto G Play (Rs 8,499) or the Moto E3 Power (Rs 7,999).
 Some might complain of the absence of the bells and whistles and the relatively modest specs (no full HD displays, 2 GB RAM, etc,), but in our books, the smoothness with which Android works on these devices more than compensates for any of these shortcomings.
-For those wanting some toppings on their Marshmallows (and Nougats, if they have received updates), there is the Redmi Note 3 (2 GB edition) at Rs 9,999 or the Redmi 3S Prime at Rs 8,999, both of which run Xiaomi’s very good MIUI interface – the former has a better processor (Snapdragon 650), camera (16.0-megapixels) and full HD display, but the latter has more RAM and a slightly bigger battery.
+For those wanting some toppings on their Marshmallows (and Nougats, if they have received updates), there is the Redmi Note 3 (2 GB edition) and Redmi Note 4 (2 GB edition) at Rs 9,999 or the Redmi 3S Prime at Rs 8,999, both of which run Xiaomi’s very good MIUI interface – the former has a better processor (Snapdragon 650), camera (16.0-megapixels) and full HD display, but the latter has more RAM and a slightly bigger battery.
 Mind you, the Lite mode on MIUI is very elder-friendly (for those looking to gift a phone to their parents).

 Best phone on a super-tight budget: Xiaomi Redmi 3S